electrode-io/car-buying/instructions.md

     clap dev
     ```

-    You should be able to see an app start and running on http://localhost:3000/.
+    You can see your app running on http://localhost:3000/.

     ![alt text][initial-app]

-    Congratulations to the success of your Electrode application running!
+    Congratulations on running your first Electrode application!

-  ## Start building your car-buying app
+  ## Building your car-buying app

-   From here, you can develop further based on the generated the electrode app.
-   Let's start building our own car-buying app.
+   Let's build our car-buying app.

-   ### Get ready with
+   ### Installing prerequisites

-   In this app, we need to use `react-modal` and `react-icons` modules for this app, please stop server running and install these two modules beforehand:
+   In this app, we will be using the `react-modal` and `react-icons` modules for modal dialogs and icons.
+Please stop the server and install these two modules:

    ```
    $ npm install --save react-modal react-icons
    ```

-   Also, in order to convenient all the developers, we've combined css into one single file.
+   Also, for the convenience of the developers, we've combined all the css into one single file.
 You just need create a new file `./src/client/styles/car-buying.css` and copy the following content inside: [car-buying.css](./src/client/styles/car-buying.css)

-   ### Build the home page
+   ### Building the home page

-   Now, let's start build our home page.
-Looking for the file: `src/client/components/home.jsx`, replace the contents of that file with: [Home.jsx](./src/client/components/home.jsx).
+   Now, let's build our home page.
+In your project folder, look for the file: `src/client/components/home.jsx`, replace the contents of that file with: [Home.jsx](./src/client/components/home.jsx).
+Home.jsx is the main page of your app.
+It allows the user to pick either buyer or dealer role.
+We will return a React component that contains the Buyer and Dealer buttons.

-   Now, re-start your server by `clap dev` and switch to your http://localhost:3000/, and you can see:
+   Now, restart your server by `clap dev` and switch to your http://localhost:3000/, and you can see:
    ![alt text][home1]

    Yay!
 You've got your home page done.

-   ### Build the user view
+   ### Building the user view

-   Home.jsx is the main page of your app.
-It offers the user to pick either buyer or dealer role.
    We now need to create components for the car buyer and dealer role.

    - Let's have a quick peek of whats the components gonna looks like: